-After you configure the appropriate filter rules, you must "Define an interface for the VPN filter rules" on page 44 to which they apply, and then "Activate the VPN packet rules" on page 44 them.
+After you configure the appropriate filter rules, you must define the interface to which they apply, and then activate them.

 It is essential that you configure your filter rules properly.
-If you do not, the filter rules can block all IP traffic coming into and going out of your iSeries.
+If you do not, the filter rules can block all IP traffic coming into and going out of your system.
 This includes your connection to iSeries Navigator, which you use to configure the filter rules.

-If the filter rules do not permit iSeries Navigator traffic, iSeries Navigator cannot communicate with your iSeries.
-If you find yourself in this situation, you must log on to your iSeries using an interface that still has connectivity, such as the operations console.
+If the filter rules do not permit iSeries Navigator traffic, iSeries Navigator cannot communicate with your system.
+If you find yourself in this situation, you must log on to your system using an interface that still has connectivity, such as the operations console.
 Use the RMVTCPTBL command to remove all filters on this system.
 This command also ends the \VPN servers and then restarts them.
 Then, configure your filters and reactivate them.